vahidbaharvand/test4z/samples/mock/Readme.md

    ```
    cd samples
    ```
-3. Run the sample as described in [Run the Samples](/samples/nodejs#run-the-samples)
+3. Run the sample as described in [Run the Samples](/samples/nodejs#run-the-samples).
+### Note
+It is not necessaty to install the samples.

 ## Python Samples
 Follow these steps to use the Python samples with mocked Test4z: